ESSI-Lab/DAB/README.md

 The DAB is composed by multiple maven modules.
 GS-service is the main module, capable of starting the DAB Internet services and its web configuration tool.

-The command "mvn clean install" run in the root folder will package the jar files and finally the war package of DAB GS-service.
+The command <code>mvn clean install</code> run in the root folder will package the jar files and finally the war package of DAB GS-service.

 Finally, it's possible to launch DAB services  from the gs-service folder with the following maven command:

-mvn jetty:run -Ppreconfigured -DdbUser=XXX -DdbPassword=XXX -DquartzUser=root -DquartzPassword=XXX -DadminUser=XXX -DgoogleClientId=XXX -DgoogleClientSecret=XXX
+<code>mvn jetty:run -Ppreconfigured -DdbUser=XXX -DdbPassword=XXX -DquartzUser=root -DquartzPassword=XXX -DadminUser=XXX -DgoogleClientId=XXX -DgoogleClientSecret=XXX</code>

 The DAB will launch using a preconfigured configuration where:
 - dbUser/dbPassword are the credentials of a Marklogic db installed on localhost (8002/8004 ports)